pranavgarg/algorithms/README.md

 Questions to common interview algorithms or problems asked.

-## guideline
+## guidelines

-Comment the code as much as necessary, but better try to write code that has lower noise and easy to understand so others can find it useful and learning.y
+Comment the code as much as necessary, but better try to write code that has lower noise and easy to understand so others can find it useful and learning.